This post may contain affiliate links. Please read my disclosure.

 - 1 large egg, at room temperature

-- ¼ cup + 2 tbsp buttermilk, at room temperature
+- ¼ cup + 2 tablespoon buttermilk, at room temperature

 - ¼ cup vegetable oil

-- 2 tbsp sour cream, at room temperature
+- 2 tablespoon sour cream, at room temperature

 - ¾ cup all-purpose flour